angel-mora/web-static-lephucr/content/chatgpt_history/retro-h3l-ssk.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Provide guiding questions for Highlights, Learned, Lacked and Longed For.
+I'll be leading this retro.
+Also guideline questions for Start, Stop and Keep doing"
 draft: false
 ---

 # Retro: H3L & SSK

-## ✅ TODOs

-## 📌 Summary
-Provide guiding questions for Highlights, Learned, Lacked and Longed For.
-I'll be leading this retro.
-Also guideline questions for Start, Stop and Keep doing

 ## 🧠 Full Chat

+🙋 **You:**

 Provide guiding questions for Highlights, Learned, Lacked and Longed For.
 I'll be leading this retro.
 Also guideline questions for Start, Stop and Keep doing

+---

+🤖 **Assistant:**

 For a retrospective meeting, having clear and insightful guiding questions can really help facilitate meaningful discussion and actionable outcomes.
 Here are some suggested questions for each segment you mentioned: